anitaawuor/no-more-churn/README.md

 ## 🔄 Workflow Summary

 ### 1. Data Cleaning (Google Sheets)
-- Removed rows with missing `TotalCharges`
+- Removed rows with empty `TotalCharges` (less than 1% of data).
-- Converted `SeniorCitizen` from `0/1` to `"No"/"Yes"`
+- Converted `SeniorCitizen` from `0/1` to `"No"/"Yes"` for readability.
-- Stripped extra whitespace from column names
+- Standardized column names by trimming extra spaces and ensuring consistent formatting.
-- Exported cleaned dataset as `telco_customer_churn.csv`
+- Exported the cleaned dataset as `telco_customer_churn.csv`

 ### 2. Database Setup (MySQL)
-- Created schema: `customer_churn`
+- Created a new schema: `customer_churn` and a table named `customer_churn_analysis`.
-- Defined table: `customers`
+- Defined appropriate data types for each column.
-- Loaded data using MySQL Import Wizard
+- Used MySQL’s import wizard to load the cleaned CSV file.

+### 3. Exploratory Data Analysis (SQL Queries)
+Ran multiple SQL queries to uncover trends and patterns: